- 1 Striper Fish Pictures

 However, with each striper caught came an insatiable quest to catch another one.
 I release many bigger striper than I catch, that is the reality of recent regulations, and how I feel about the fish in my heart.
 However, the plain truth is, not all of these big fish survive the/my release.
 Therein lies the problem within the sportfishing community… we love striped bass so much, that we’re loving them to death.
 Remeber to Catch, Photo, and release!
 Keep the white bass for the hot grease!

-Fishing Guides Lake Texoma, Catch, Photo, and Release
+Striper Fishing Lake Texoma, Catch, Photo, and Release

 We are one of the few full time lure only striper guides on Lake Texoma.
 We love to catch BIG Striper, but we also understand big fish make big baby fish!
 We try to manage our fishery like we do our deer lease in West Texas.
 Selective Harvesting of Striper on Lake Texoma is a must!
 There is no reason to keep a Striper over 10 lbs!
 We encourage anglers and our clients to Catch, Photo, and release all Striper over 10 lbs!
 If you want to eat fish, Kill Whitey!
 White Bass are made for hot grease!
 Come fish with the Best Lake Texoma Fishing Guide, John Blasingame today!